 UW–Madison units and contractors may not collect personal identity information including restricted information and passwords via email.

-The CIO's Office, in conjunction with a working group of the Madison Technical Advisory Group (MTAG), has put systems in place to minimize the risks associated with phishing scams.
-Part of the challenge, though, is that the phishing attempts often look like legitimate communications, with senders posing as University departments or other official businesses.
+The CIO's (chief information officer's) Office, in conjunction with a working group of the Madison Technical Advisory Group (MTAG), has put systems in place to minimize the risks associated with phishing scams.
+Part of the challenge, though, is that the phishing attempts often look like legitimate communications, with senders posing as university departments or other official businesses.

 Failure to comply may result in disciplinary action up to and including termination of employment.